ecupaio/dcgffl/_posts/2021-10-31-week-8-matchups-announced.md

 ---
 ### Week 8 Games - Cross-Division Play

 Who will your team face off against in Week 8?
-With the division games behind us, the Week 8 games will face teams in opposite divisions against each other!
+With the divisional games behind us, the Week 8 games will face teams in opposite divisions against each other!
 See below!

 ![](/img/week-8-games.PNG)